- Military Basics

 - Form 1099 for independent contractors

-- Child care, education and adoption costs documentation
+- Documentation of child care, education and adoption costs

 - Investment income forms

 - Form 1098-E for student loan interest